mvolkmann/blog/src/next-js.md

 "React Essentials" %}.

 ## CSS

+The file `app/global.css` defines CSS rules that affect elements on all pages.
+This should be imported in `app/layout.tsx`.

 One way to use vanilla CSS is to create a `.css` file for each component source file.